nasifimtiazohi/package-locator/README.rst

 ..
     <!-- Please see the `Command-line Reference <Usage_>`_ for details. -->

-:code:`from package_locator.locator import get_repository_url_and_subdir`
+:code:`from package_locator.locator import get_repository_url_and_subdir` is the primary function offered by package-locator.
 The function takes two inputs - ecosystem and package.
 The ecosystem names need to be provided as per defined within package-locator.
-You can import `from package-locator.common import CARGO, NPM, PYPI, COMPOSER, RUBYGEMS` and then use the constant values to indicate the ecosystem name.
-The package name is unique within each ecosystem.
-The function returns the source code repository URL and the sub-directory within the repository where the input package resides.
+You can import :code:`from package-locator.common import CARGO, NPM, PYPI, COMPOSER, RUBYGEMS` and then use the constant values to indicate the ecosystem name.
+The function returns the source code repository URL and the sub-directory within the repository where the input package resides in.
 For example, :code:`get_repository_url_and_subdir(NPM, "react")` call returns :code:`("https://github.com/facebook/react", "./packages/react")`.

 Credits